-B. OUTCOMES: Student Learning (45%) + Teacher Effectiveness Outcomes (5%) = 50%
+B. OUTCOMES: Student Learning (45%)

++ Teacher Effectiveness Outcomes (5%) = 50%

-The outcomes rating is derived from student learning - student performance and progress on academic learning measures in the state's accountability system (SPI) and student learning objectives - and teacher effectiveness outcomes.
+The outcomes rating is derived from student learning - student performance and progress on academic learning measures in the student learning objectives and teacher effectiveness outcomes.
 As shown in the Summative Rating Form, state reports provide an assessment rating and evaluators record a rating for the student learning objectives agreed to in the beginning of the year.
 Simply multiply these weights by the component scores to get the category points.
-The points are then translated to a rating using the rating table page 76.
+The points are then translated to a rating using the rating table page 73.